sudoDeVinci/Cloud/proposal.md

+# Proposal for IoT Mesh Network Weather Monitoring System Proof of Concept
+- Tadj Cazaubon
+- Date: 22-05-2023

+## TLDR
+I propose to make a bunch of little weather stations with cameras to track clouds and weather conditions as a proof of concept.
+It's open source, modular and cheap, other systems cost USD 30K+, my proof of concept costs ~3900kr and will take me until end of July 2023.

-# Background
+## Background

-Quick yet accurate Weather predication is imperative for certain industries to now only survive, but simply exist.
+Quick yet accurate weather predication is imperative for certain industries to not only operate, but simply exist.
 An important factor of these is the ability to track, categorize and predict movements of clouds within a given area.
 Ceilometers use a laser/light source to determine a cloud's base or ceiling height.
 A  Ceilometer usually can also measure aerosol concentration in air [[1]](#1).
-The downside is that ceilometers have a relatively small area of measurement directly above the unit which would not be an issue, however, as of 2020 they can cost around USD $30 000 per unit [[3]](#3).
+The downside is that ceilometers have a relatively small area of measurement directly above the unit, which would not be an issue, however, as of 2020 they can cost around USD $30 000 per unit [[3]](#3).

 There exists however, high quality satellite data mada available by NASA.
 The new MISR Level 2 Cloud product contains height-resolved, cloud motion vectors at 17.6 km resolution; cloud top heights at 1.1 km resolution; and cross-track cloud motion components at 1.1 km resolution [[2]](#2).
 Now this data is made available to be used by software engineers to visualize as needed.
 The issue?
 This data is not meant for real-time application on a  local area level.
 These products are made for global application, collecting data only on the sunlit side of earth over the course of 9 days [[4]](#4).